 Interim appointments are made to fill vacant legislative seats by the county committee or committees of the party of the vacating legislator.

-Each House elects a presiding officer—the President of the Senate and the Speaker of the General Assembly.
+Each House elects a presiding officer-the President of the Senate and the Speaker of the General Assembly.
 They are second and third in line of succession to the governorship after the Lieutenant Governor and may serve as Acting Governor.
 The President and the Speaker have broad powers within their respective Houses.
-They decide the meeting schedules and the daily calendar of bills to be considered, preside over the sessions, appoint committee chairs and members, refer bills to committee for consideration and direct the business of their Houses.
-Each party in each House also chooses a leader, assistant leaders and “whips.”
+They decide the meeting schedules and the daily calendar of bills to be considered, preside over the sessions, appoint committee chairs and members, refer bills to the committee for consideration, and direct the business of their Houses.
+Each party in each House also chooses a leader, assistant leaders, and "whips."
 Party leaders help develop party policy on the issues before the Legislature.

 Each House establishes standing reference committees to review legislation specific to subject areas.
 Much of the discussion on the merits of a bill takes place in committee.
 Representatives of interest groups and members of the public are generally given the opportunity to present their views at committee meetings.